Cyborg (film): Production

-After the success of Bloodsport, Cannon films offered Van Damme the lead in Delta Force 2, American Ninja 3 or Cyborg.
-He chose the latter although he later admitted that he did not like that film so much.
+After the success of Bloodsport, Cannon films offered Van Damme the lead in Delta Force 2: The Colombian Connection, American Ninja 3: Blood Hunt or Cyborg.
+He chose the latter although he later admitted that he did not like the film very much.

 Jackson "Rock" Pinckney, who played one of Fender's pirates, lost an eye during filming when Van Damme accidentally struck his eye with a prop knife.
 Pinckney sued Van Damme in a North Carolina court and was awarded $485,000.

 Violent scenes were heavily cut to gain an R rating rather than an X, including a throat-slitting and some blood and gore during the village massacre.
 Also excised was the death of a man Van Damme was fighting, which caused an inconsistency that made him look like he suddenly disappeared.

-Moroccan actor Michel Qissi had the role of a fight trainer for Van Damme in the film.

 Release

+Theatrical

 Cyborg was released in the United States on April 7, 1989.
 In the Philippines, the film was rereleased as First Hero on August 16, 1995, with "Re Issue" written in small print within the credits of the poster.